marijnh/Eloquent-JavaScript/00_intro.md

 improvements and extensions to the language.
-Changing a living, widely used language in such a radical way turned out to be politically difficult, and work on the version 4 was abandoned in 2008, leading to the much less ambitious version 5 coming out in 2009.
-Then, in 2015, a major update, including some of the ideas planned for version 4, was made.
+Changing a living, widely used language in such a radical way turned out to be politically difficult, and work on the version 4 was abandoned in 2008, leading to a much less ambitious version 5, which only made some uncontroversial improvements, coming out in 2009.
+Then in 2015 version 6 came out, a major update which included some of the ideas planned for version 4.
 Since then we've had new, small updates every year.

 The fact that the language is evolving means that browsers have to constantly keep up, and if you're using an older one, it may not